stdio server — just pass the command after --

 Managing Secrets

 Never commit API keys or secrets to version control.
-Use .cognition/config.local.json for sensitive values.
+Use .devin/config.local.json for sensitive values.

 For team projects, the recommended pattern is:

-1. Define the server in .cognition/config.json with placeholder or no env vars
+1. Define the server in .devin/config.json with placeholder or no env vars

-2. Each team member adds their personal keys in .cognition/config.local.json
+2. Each team member adds their personal keys in .devin/config.local.json

 The local config file is automatically excluded from git.